Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Constructing Maximal and Rainbow Subgraphs of Simplex Graphs

 \subsection{Maximal Subgraphs}

 Maximal subgraphs of type $S$ can be obtained by finding connected components of the simplex graph where vertices are considered adjacent only if the edge is of colour $c_i \in S$.
 In \Cref{alg:MSG}, we build maximal subgraphs recursively from subgraphs with a smaller number of colours using a spanning tree algorithm.
 To calculate the spanning tree, we consider sets of subgraphs $F$ connected by a set of edges of colour $c_0$ - see \Cref{alg:ST}.
+The algorithm for computing maximal subgraphs has complexity linear in the number of edges and vertices of the simplex graph.